carlosmlprado/assignement-ing/README.md

    ```

 ## Future Improvements
-If I had more time and the application would evolve, I would:

 1. Create more endpoints:
+   - Implement API versioning
+   - Create user management for mortgage checks
-   - Retrieve mortgage by ID in case client wants to get it back
+   - Retrieve mortgage by ID/clientId in case client wants to get it back
    - Store rejection messages in the database
    - Calculate maximum loan amount based on annual income
-   - Create user management for mortgage checks

 2. Enhanced Features:
    - Integration with ING's interest rates API for automatic updates